anhhchu/beaker/README.md

 SELECT * FROM us_population_2016 WHERE state in ('DE', 'MD', 'VA');
 ```

-## Viewing the metrics report
-The metrics report is best viewed as a single dataframe (using ```spark_fixture.metrics_to_df_view``` as shown above).
-A temporary view is also created, to make querying the output and building local visualizations easier.

 <img src="./assets/images/metrics_visualization.png" />

 ## Contributing
-Please help!
-Drop me a line at: will.girten@databricks.com if you're interested.
+Drop us a line at: will.girten@databricks.com or anhhoang.chu@databricks.com if you're interested.

 ## Legal Information
 This software is provided as-is and is not officially supported by Databricks through customer technical support channels.
 Support, questions, and feature requests can be submitted through the Issues page of this repo.
 Please see the [legal agreement](LICENSE) and understand that issues with the use of this code will not be answered or investigated by Databricks Support.